MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 In this scenario, all deployments originates from the git repository, as well as from the same branch (Main).
 Each stage in the release pipeline has a dedicated *build* and ‘Release’ pipeline, that might use a ‘Build environment’ to run unit tests and scripts that will change some of the definitions in the items before they are uploaded to the workspace.
 Some examples might be changing the data source connection, changing connections between items in the workspace, or changing values of parameters to adjust configuration for the right stage.
 Once the PR to *dev* branch is approved and merged:

 1. A *build* pipeline is triggered to spin up a new *Build env.*, and run unit tests for *dev* stage.
 Once tests have completed, a ‘release’ pipeline is triggered to upload the content to a ‘Build env.’, run scripts to change some of the configuration, to adjust those to *dev* stage, and then use Fabric’s ‘Update item definition’ APIs to upload the files into the Workspace.
 2. Only after the process described above is complete, including ingesting data and approval from release managers, the next *build* and ‘release’ pipelines for *test* stage can kick off, in a similar way as described in step #1.
-For *test* stage, additional automated or manual tests might be required after the deployment, to validate the changes are ready to be release to ‘Prod’ stage in high-quality.
+For *test* stage, additional automated or manual tests might be required after the deployment, to validate the changes are ready to be release to *Prod* stage in high-quality.
-3. After all automated and manual tests are completed, release manager can approve and kick off the *build* and ‘release’ pipelines to ‘Prod’ stage.
-As ‘Prod’ usually have different configurations than *test/Dev* stages, it is key to also test out the changes after the deployment.
+3. After all automated and manual tests are completed, release manager can approve and kick off the *build* and ‘release’ pipelines to *Prod* stage.
+As *Prod* usually have different configurations than *test/Dev* stages, it is key to also test out the changes after the deployment.
 In addition, the deployment should also trigger any additional ingestion of data, based on the change, so that potential no availability to consumers is reduced to minimum.

 When should I consider this option: